USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/SampleProject/README.md

 # ARL NEW UNRESTRICTED SOFTWARE RELEASE TEMPLATE

 Use this template as a starting point for any new U.S. Army Research Laboratory (ARL) unrestricted public software release.
 This template follows the [The U.S. Army Research Laboratory (ARL) Software Release Process for Unrestricted Public Release](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions), version 1.0.3 ("ARL Release Process").
-All absolute requirements and many recommendations, noted, are included below.
+All absolute requirements, and many recommendations, are included below.
 If you are not able to complete a step listed below, read the full ARL Release Process to determine if you may continue with the process or if you must stop.

 **THIS LIST IS EASY, CHECK IT OFF ONE-BY-ONE!**

 - [ ] Copy [this `SampleProject` folder](https://github.com/USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/archive/master.zip), this is the starting point for your software release
 - [ ] Identify the major parties that will be responsible for this release process:
-  - [ ] Principal developer (PD)
+  - [ ] Principal developer (PD) or principal developers
-  - [ ] PD's supervisor
+  - [ ] PD's supervisor(s)
   - [ ] Level 1 OPSEC officer (no one is permitted to OPSEC-approve material that he or she created)
   - [ ] The current chair of the Invention Evaluation Committee, or chair's delegate
   - [ ] ARL Legal